-All other challenge types (enforceable commitment, not part of an enforceable commitment, location is a CAI, and location is not a CAI) may be rebutted by any registered users.
-Since Non-profits and Local or Tribal governments are not linked to specific locations, they will not receive email notifications of specific challenges but instead will be notified when the rebuttal phase begins.
+All other challenge types (planned service, enforceable commitment, location is a CAI, and location is not a CAI) may be rebutted by any registered users.
+Since Non-profits and Local or Tribal governments are not linked to specific locations, they will not receive email notifications regarding the rebuttal phase.
 These challenges will be placed in the 'Open Rebuttals' section in the Navigator and remain open for the rebuttal period.